Evian-Chen/Evian-Chen/README.md

 This GitHub page showcases my side projects, covering topics such as machine learning, deep learning, the implementation of various computer science concepts, and some daily coding practice. 💻

 - I'm passionate about AI research and software development.
-- I'm currently engaged in a language model experiment and a campus-industry data analysis project.
+- I'm currently engaged in a LLM experiment and a campus-industry data analysis project.
-- I'm planing to learn application, web page, and API development in the near future.
+- I'm now learning web and application development.

 Feel free to contact me!